Marriage in the United States: Trends and census data of 2006–2021

 According to the 2010 U.S. Census Bureau, the average family income is higher than previous years at $62,770.
 The percentage of family households below the poverty line in 2011 was 15.1%, higher than in 2000 when it was 11.3%.
 According to a report in 2013, the percentage of heterosexual couples who marry has fallen dramatically, but couples who marry are more likely to have college degrees and higher income than those who do not marry.
-Some sociologists suggest that marriage in twenty-first century America has become a luxury good.
+Some commentators suggest that marriage in twenty-first century America has become a luxury good.

 Studies show that the number of working-age Americans without a partner is on the rise, and a growing number of young people are living together without marriage.
 Experts often link the long-term decline in marriages to gender equality, financial independence and education.
 The national marriage rate fell to 5.1 per 1,000 in 2020 due to the Covid-19 pandemic, the lowest level in 121 years.
 By 2021, new marriages had almost returned to pre-pandemic levels.
 6.0 per 1000 people.

+Since the 2010s, the rate of ideological heterogamy has increased dramatically, from about 6 percent in the 1970s to 22 percent today.
+For every young liberal woman today there are only 0.6 single young liberal men.
+Likewise, there are only 0.5 unmarried young conservative women for every young conservative man.
+Statistically, about half of these ideologically minded young singles face the prospect of not being able to find a partner who shares their politics.